 In it’s place, President Oprah Winfrey, a Communications grad out of Tennessee State University and former Miss Tennessee.

 In it’s place will be the Celebrity President — a previously despised weed that has, overnight, become a dazzling, towering flower.
-Already people who have detested a “TV Star President” are ready for another one — this one an unquestionable billionaire and “stable genius” who, like the current one, will now have past associations looked into but (just a guess, here) not nearly as closely.
+Already very people who have derided a “TV Star President” seem ready for another one — this one an unquestionable billionaire and “stable genius” who, like the current one, will now have past associations looked into but (just a guess, here) not nearly as closely.

 Oprah, on the other hand, would mop up the floor with any of them, because she is that gifted a communicator.
-Put her natural verbal skills, her ability to succinctly express ideas and her poise before the camera up against the sloppy, unmannered President Donald Trump, and one debate will be all that is needed to destroy him, too.
+Put her natural verbal skills, her ability to succinctly express ideas and her poise before the camera up against a sloppy, unmannered President Donald Trump, and one debate will wring him out, too.

 Oprah’s a “celebrity/TV Star” who began as a journalist.
 Some, myself included, saw her return to journalism (as a special contributor to CBS News’ crown jewel, 60 Minutes) and newly adopted big eyeglasses as a signal that she was setting herself up for a political turn.